unionai-oss/pandera/docs/source/checks.rst

-``pandera`` is primarily designed to operate on long-form data (commonly known as `tidy data <https://vita.had.co.nz/papers/tidy-data.pdf>`_), where each row is an observation and columns are attributes associated with the observation.
+``pandera`` is primarily designed to operate on long-form data (commonly known as `tidy data <https://vita.had.co.nz/papers/tidy-data.pdf>`_), where each row is an observation and each column is an attribute associated with an observation.

 However, ``pandera`` also supports checks on wide-form data to operate across columns in a ``DataFrame``.